-Courts can use the rich data regarding the risks to further adjust the reasonable harm assessment to hospital characteristics that are not patient-related.
+Courts can use the rich data regarding risks to further adjust the reasonable harm assessment to fit hospital characteristics unrelated to patients.
 For example, smaller-volume hospitals may have a higher risk of surgery complications than high-volume ones.
-Courts should consider only those hospitals’ characteristics related to the cost of care measures.
-If low-volume hospitals’ complications rate is higher because the volume is correlated with resources and hospitals with fewer resources cannot invest as much in care, the reasonable harm should be adjusted to the hospital resources, but not to volume.
+Courts should consider only the characteristics related to the cost of care measures.
+If low-volume hospitals have higher complications rates because volume is correlated with resources and hospitals with fewer resources cannot invest as much in care, the reasonable level of harm should be adjusted according to resources, not volume.
 If a high volume of surgeries provides experience in performing surgeries, which affects the success rate, reasonable harm should be adjusted accordingly.

-To conclude, programs such as ACS-NSQIP show that it is possible to assess reasonable harm, at least regarding complications and medical care errors.
+Programs such as ACS-NSQIP thus show that it is possible to assess reasonable harm, at least regarding complications and medical errors.
 This conclusion should not come as a surprise.
-Medical care, in general, and particularly in hospitals, is information-intensive.
-Hospitals track information as part of the treatment in the patient’s medical records and submit it to insurers for payment.
+Medical care, in general, and particularly in hospitals, is information intensive.
+Hospitals track information as part of treatment in the patient’s medical records and submit it to insurers for payment.
 The collected data includes treatments and outcomes of all patients, allowing us to compare reasonable harm to actual harm.

-One limitation to SLUH is the requirement of continuous excess to data about patient’s characteristics and outcomes.
+One of SLUH’s limitations is that it requires continuous access to data about patient characteristics and outcomes.
 ACS-NSQIP and similar programs gather data based on the continuous cooperation of participating hospitals.
-These hospitals receive advice about how to improve patients’ safety, so they have no incentive to send misleading information.
-We might fear that once the information is used to assign liability, hospitals will not share the information willingly, and that some might try to hide complications, or overestimate patient’s risks.
-This fear is justified, as some complications, such as infections, are recorded well in patient’s charts but are underreported in insurance claims.
-This risk, however, can be mitigated.
-First, by deciding to apply SLUH hospitals should be required to grant access to patient-level data, directly from their medical charts.
-It is difficult to under report a complication in the patient’s chart.
-This data can be further supplemented with post-discharge patient surveys, and the data’s accuracy can be examined by reviewing a random sample from the patient pool.
+These hospitals receive advice about how to improve patient safety, so they have no incentive to send misleading information.
+We might fear that once the information is used to assign liability, hospitals will no longer willingly share information and that some might even try to hide complications or overestimate patients’ risks.
+This fear is justified as some complications, such as infections, are recorded properly in patient charts but underreported in insurance claims.
+The risk of this happening can be mitigated, however.
+First, by deciding to apply SLUH hospitals should be required to grant access to patients’ data directly from their medical charts (it is difficult to under report a complication in a patient’s chart).
+These data can be supplemented with post-discharge patient surveys, and the data’s accuracy can be assessed by reviewing a random sample from the patient pool.

-Advantages of SLUH to Medical Malpractice Law
+SLUH’s Advantages over Medical Malpractice Law

-Tort reforms became popular tool legislators use to deal with medical malpractice liability’s shortcomings.
-The most common reform used to decrease medical malpractice liability is placing caps on damages.
-Even the ban on apologies as evidence of negligent treatment was recognized as a (soft) form of tort reform.
-The data suggest these reforms failed to significantly reduce the costs of medical care, increase access to care or improve safety.
-The current system’s limitations include the inadequate incentives it produces to invest in reasonable precautions, the system’s high administrative costs, and its low compensation rate.
+Tort reform became a popular legislative tool for addressing the shortcomings of the medical malpractice liability regime.
+The most common reform is to cap damages.
+Even the ban on using apologies as evidence of negligent treatment was recognized as a (soft) form of tort reform.
+The data suggest these reforms failed to significantly reduce the cost of medical care, increase access to care, or improve safety.
+The current system’s limitations include inadequate incentives to invest in reasonable precautions, high administrative costs, and a low compensation rate.
 SLUH solves all these problems.

 3.4.1 SLUH Creates Better Incentives to Invest in Care

-Current law distorts the incentives in three ways – it encourages hospitals to prioritize care measures that are more likely to be part of the negligence inquiry, it encourages defensive medicine, and it discourages risk-reducing practices which may later be used as evidence.
-SLUH solves these distortions.
+Unlike SLUH, current law distorts incentives in three ways: (i) it encourages hospitals to prioritize care measures that are more likely to be part of the negligence inquiry; (ii) it encourages defensive medicine; and (iii) it discourages risk-reducing practices that may later be used as evidence of prior negligence.